UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Non-occupational PEP should not be routinely dismissed solely on the basis of repeated risk behavior or repeat presentation for nPEP.
 (AIII) Persons who present with repeated high-risk behavior or for repeat courses of nPEP should be the focus of intensified education and prevention interventions.

 After completion of the 28-day nPEP regimen, the patient should be evaluated to determine whether initiation of pre-exposure prophylaxis (PrEP) is warranted and feasible.
-(AII) See the CDC interim guidance documents for use of pre-exposure prophylaxis in men who have sex with men, heterosexually active adults, and injection drug users.
-See Section III: Behavioral Intervention and Risk-Reduction Counseling.
+(AII) See Guidance for the Use of Pre-Exposure Prophylaxis (PrEP) to Prevent HIV Transmission and Section III: Behavioral Intervention and Risk-Reduction Counseling.

 The use of nPEP involves both significant costs and potential risk of toxicity from medications.
 As a result, it should only be used when the potential benefits of taking nPEP outweigh its risks.
 Non-occupational PEP is not indicated for perceived exposures that are of negligible or low-risk (see Table 1).

 Determining the degree of risk of HIV transmission is an important factor in guiding the patient and clinician in making a decision concerning nPEP.
 Table 1 lists types of exposures that should prompt consideration of nPEP and those that do not warrant nPEP.
+Figure 1 lists steps for evaluating and managing non-occupational exposures.
 There may be factors which complicate assessment of the exposure.
-Clinicians who do not have access to experienced HIV clinicians should call the National Clinicians’ Consultation Center PEPline at 1-888-448-4911.
-When using the PEPline, providers from New York State should identify themselves as practicing in the State.
+Clinicians who do not have access to experienced HIV clinicians should call the Clinical Education Initiative CEI PEP Line at 1-866-637-2342.
+When using the PEP Line, providers from New York State should identify themselves as practicing in the State.

 HIV Exposure Through Sexual and Drug-Using Activities